Tips on Increasing Your FICO Score for Home Buying

-A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-Most people usually have a score of 650, but scores range from 300 to 850.
-Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get a loan.
+A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with most people traditionally having a score of 600.
+Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
+A low score is a low score and that often means you can't get a decent interest rate.
 Some of the pieces in reviewing your FICO score are:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-In reviewing your credit history, you'll find that you actually have three reports.
+When you pull your credit report, you'll discover that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-Because of this, you have three scores, one for each scoring model.
+Because of this, you have three scores, one for each bureau.

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
-You'll need a score of at least 700 to get a decent interest rate.
-You'll still get approved for a mortgage with a lower score, but the interest accumulated in the long run could be more than double that of someone having a superior credit score.
+Lenders want to make sure that giving you a loan isn't a risk for them.
+Your credit score gives lenders a view of what type of borrower you'd be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accumulated in the long run could be more than double that of an individual having a near perfect credit score.

-We're used to working with all levels of credit history.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of FICO scores.
+Call us at (407) 366-1333 and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get it?
+How do you boost your credit score?
 Improving your FICO score takes time.
-It can be rare to make a large-scale change in your FICO score with quick fixes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
-Here are some ways you can improve your credit score:
+It can be hard to make a significant stride change in your credit score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
+The best way to do this is to know your FICO score.
+Here are some methods to improve your credit score:

-- Keep your cards active.
+- Use your credit.
 Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
-But, make sure you pay them off in no more than two or three payments.
+But, pay them off in one or two payments.

 - Pay on time.
-Delinquent payments drastically lower your credit score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the surest way to prove that you're able to make payments to a bank.
+How often you're late with payments greatly affects your credit score.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.

-- Correct your credit report.
+- Ensure that your credit history is correct.
 If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Know that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Commercial, Homes & Land, Inc., the loan process is sure to go more smoothly so you, too, can achieve home ownership.
+Knowing the methods you can use to build up your FICO score, you can move toward becoming a homeowner.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of Commercial, Homes & Land, Inc., shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.